Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 palpation is sharply painful.
 The skin of the scrotum is slightly hyperemic.

-Damage to the nervous system in mumps manifests itself as serous meningitis, meningoencephalitis, rarely neuritis or polyradiculoneuritis.
+Damage to the nervous system in mumps manifests itself as serous meningitis, meningoencephalitis, and rarely neuritis or polyradiculoneuritis.

 When serous meningitis is combined with encephalitis (meningoencephalitis), the disease is manifested by impaired consciousness, delirium, convulsions, hyperkinesis and pathological reflexes are possible.